TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 > The card-specific minidriver is the lowest logical interface layer in the Base CSP/KSP.
 This minidriver lets the Base CSP/KSP and applications interact directly with a specific type of card by using SCRM.

-In simple words, the smart card minidriver is a small dll provided by the card vendor that implements the Smart Card Minidriver specification.
+In simple words, the smart card minidriver is a small dll provided by the card vendor that implements [the Smart Card Minidriver specification](https://learn.microsoft.com/en-us/previous-versions/windows/hardware/design/dn631754(v=vs.85)).
 This dll is used by BaseCSP to perform basic cryptography operations.
 This allows card vendors to reuse Microsoft's cryptography stack and not implement their own CSP:

 ![](capiinterface.png)